Tara-Cloud/aws-cdk-tutorial/README.md

 The `cdk init` command creates a new, empty CDK project.
 You can run `cdk init --help` to see the options available.

-We will create a new CDK project using a sample-app template and build our CDK application using Python.
+You will create a new CDK project using a sample-app template and build your CDK application using Python.
 Run the `cdk init` command using the following options:

 `cdk init sample-app --language python`